Pyrenees Refuges: A Taste of French and Spanish Summer

-Note that quantities are very generous for European standards and you can always ask for seconds of soup or mains in case you’re still hungry.
+Dinner usually comes with white bread, sourdough or baguette style.
+Note that quantities are very generous for European standards and you can always ask for seconds of soup or mains, in case you’re still hungry.

 Spanish breakfasts are definitely better than French breakfasts as they offer savory options (pan con tomato, sometimes cheese or cured meats), something which sits better with some stomachs.

-Pack-up lunches are equally uninspiring in France and in Spain and sadly result in a lot of plastic trash, which is why we tend to pack our lunches for the whole duration of the trip.
+Packed lunches are equally uninspiring in France and in Spain and sadly, result in a lot of plastic trash, which is why we tend to pack our lunches for the whole duration of the trip.